rsify/cactus/README.md

 - `opts.login` (default `serveradmin`)
 - `opts.ip` (default `localhost`) - ip to which the client will try to connect to
 - `opts.port` (default `10011`) - same as above
+- `opts.server_number` (default 1) - sets the server index for the `use x` command, leave as default if you don't know what that is
+- `opts.connect` (default `true`) - determines whether the bot should attempt connecting immediately
 - `opts.display_name` (default `Cactus`) - the name that the bot will appear as

 ## events